RileyKun/Onyx/README.md

 ### Automatic Builds

-We offer automatically built bleeding-edge packages for testing new features:
+We offer automatically built packages for easy releasing:
-> ⚠️ **Warning**: Automatic builds may contain bugs or unstable features
+> ⚠️ **Warning**: Automatic builds only happen with version revisions
+> 🔧 This means that what is on the repo is what is on releases

 ## 🔧 System Requirements